FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/appendix/quantity_driven_pricing_strategies.md

 Two common quantity-dependent pricing strategies are volume-based pricing and tier-based pricing.
 While both strategies reset the count of charged units at the beginning of each interval, they differ in how charges are categorized into different price tiers:

 * **volume-based pricing:** This strategy adjusts unit prices based on the total usage within a specific interval, affecting all charges within that interval.
 Customers benefit from reduced unit costs as their overall usage increases.
 * **tier-based pricing:** In tier-based pricing, unit prices change as the number of charged units increases.
-Specific charges move into higher tiers as their usage crosses into those ranges.
+You are charged for the consumed quantity within each tier based on the associated unit price for each tier.

 For better comprehension, please refer to the sample price-tiers configuration and UC scenarios, provided in Fictional Use Case scenarios.